pfschnick/pfschnick/README.md

 - 👋 Hi, I’m @pfschnick
 - 👀 I’m interested in robotics🤖
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothing at the moment
+- 💞️ I’m not looking to collaborate at the moment
 - 📫 How to reach me ... email

 <!---